br3ndonland/inboard/docs/logging.md

 ## Extending the logging config

-If inboard is installed from PyPI with `poetry add inboard` or `pip install inboard`, the logging configuration can be easily customized as explained in the [Python logging configuration docs](https://docs.python.org/3/library/logging.config.html).
+If the inboard Python package is installed from PyPI, the logging configuration can be easily customized as explained in the [Python logging configuration docs](https://docs.python.org/3/library/logging.config.html).

 !!!example "Example of a custom logging module"